Nice-Healthcare/.github/SWIFT_STYLE_GUIDE.md

 * **Empty Blocks**:

   It is common when prototyping of defining locally scoped types to not have an implementation.
-Under these conditions a closing brace can follow the opening brace:
+Under these conditions a closing brace should follow the opening brace:

   ```swift
   protocol FancyLad {}